KaotoIO/kaoto.io/content/docs/architecture.md

 ## Separation of Concerns

 Kaoto has a clear *Separation of Concerns* to maximize decoupling and therefore extensibility of the application.
-Following the *Single Responsiblity Principle*, the backend offers an API that handles every transformation and parsing needed to support each DSL.
+Following the *Single Responsibility Principle*, the backend offers an API that handles every transformation and parsing needed to support each DSL.
 The frontend will not care about the specifics of the DSL, and will only use the generic objects as defined on the Domain.
 Both frontend and backend share the same domain.

 This means that **the frontend is agnostic of the underlying DSL used**.
 The frontend understands the generic abstract concept of steps organized on a flow.
 But it does not parse or understand the source code that is going to be generated.
 It focuses on the visual canvas and the high level human definition of what flow we want to implement.
 The steps in the flow have properties that need to be configured and have constraints that define when and how they can be used.
 But all those constraints and properties are defined in a generic way, so we could plug in different DSLs on the backend and the frontend will handle all of them the same way.